sblum/visionline-webapi-client/README.md

 Visionline is CRM, which offers a PHP phar for the webapi client.See https://app2.visionline.at/Help/

-This composer libary downloads the phar-file and extracts the PHP-files with PSR-0 structure into the vendor folder.

 1. Add to your composer.json and specify the uri of the phar

 		// composer.json